localytics/mock-server-ios/README.md

 ## License

-MockServer is available under the Localytics Modified BSD License.
+MockServer is available under the the The MIT License (MIT).
 See the LICENSE file for more info.